-Below are the five different kinds of Japanese onomatopoeia words.
+Below are the five different kinds of onomatopoeia words in Japanese.

 Giongo (ぎおんご | 擬音 語)

-Giongo, when specified, mimic sounds made by non-living or inanimate objects, including sounds in nature.
+Giongo, when specified, are mimic sounds made by non-living or inanimate objects, including sounds in nature.

 |ぱらぱら (para para)||The sound of raining lightly with small droplets|

 |ごろごろ (goro goro)||Tunder rumbling or rolling (of something large and heavy)|

 |カリカリ (kari kari)||Eating something crunchy|